piroor/tweet.sh/README.md

  * `-r`: command line to run for each retweet.
  * `-q`: command line to run for each quotation.
  * `-f`: command line to run when a user follows you.
+ * `-d`: command line to run when a DM is received.
  * `-s`: command line to run for each search result, matched to the keywords given via the `-k` option.

-Handler command lines will receive a JSON string of the [mention](https://dev.twitter.com/rest/reference/get/statuses/show/%3Aid) or the [event](https://dev.twitter.com/streaming/overview/messages-types#Events_event) via the standard input.
+Handler command lines will receive a JSON string of the [mention](https://dev.twitter.com/rest/reference/get/statuses/show/%3Aid), [DM](https://dev.twitter.com/rest/reference/get/direct_messages/show), or the [event](https://dev.twitter.com/streaming/overview/messages-types#Events_event) via the standard input.

 In this case this script stays running.
 To stop the process, you need to send the `SIGINT` signal via Ctrl-C or something.